-Applicants are required to complete an in-person audition (or video, see below) comprised of three separate components: monologue, voice & music, and dance.
+Applicants are required to complete an in-person audition (or video, see below) comprised of two separate components: monologue and voice/music.

-- Monologue: Please prepare one 1-3 minute monologue from a contemporary play (1950-present), one of which must be comedic.
+- Monologue: Please prepare one 1-3 minute monologue from a contemporary play (1950-present).
 Choose pieces that are important to you; we are looking for honesty and a strong commitment to what you are doing.
 At the audition itself, you may be asked to work on your pieces improvisationally, so be sure to have memorized your monologues through exploration rather than by rote.

 Although we strongly recommend scheduling a live audition if possible, the Department of Theatre does accept video auditions in lieu of live auditions from applicants living outside of the contiguous 48 United States.
 Please email email@example.com for video instructions.